Metal Blade Strikes Gold Again With Brit Rockers’ New Album

 Courtesy: Rise Above Records/Metal Blade Records

-To keep up with the latest entertainment reviews and news, go to http://www.facebook.com/philspicks and “Like” it, or its companion page at http://www.facebook.com/pages/Reel-Reviews/381028148587141.
-Fans can also follow the latest entertainment reviews and news at http://philspicks.wordpress.com.
+To keep up with the latest sports and entertainment reviews and news, go online to http://www.facbeook.com/philspicks and “Like” it.
+Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.